Mohamed66Hemdan/Fine-Tuning-LLM-microsoft-phi-2-on-english_quotes-Dataset-/README.md

 This dataset consists of approximately 2,500 text samples, where each sample includes:
 - A quote (main text)
 - The author of the quote
-- A set of tags describing the themes or topics of the quote :contentReference[oaicite:0]{index=0}

 #### Data Preprocessing
 - The dataset is converted into an instruction-style format to guide the model toward the keyword extraction task